-- Companies with positive brand equity see a 23% increase in revenue compared to competitors with weaker brand presence (Forbes)
+- Brand Equity Influences Financial Performance: Companies with strong brand equity see significant revenue gains.
+For example, a 23% increase in revenue was noted for firms with robust brand equity compared to those with a weaker brand presence.

 What is Brand Equity?